We've built a new set of tools to help you take control Try them now

 Our smart technology makes sure you are not putting your dream retirement at risk!

 We understand that your KiwiSaver funds are important.
-A successful investment strategy with your KiwiSaver can make the difference between a great retirement or first home, and a pretty average retirement or first home.
+A successful investment strategy with your KiwiSaver plan can make the difference between a great retirement or first home, and a pretty average retirement or first home.
+Though we need to be mindful of the risk of Bitcoin falling to zero.

-We help you manage the risk of Bitcoin (because there is no hiding from the fact it is still highly risky) through our automated rebalancing tools and the limits.
-Our rebalancing forces you to sell when prices have risen and sell when prices have dipped relative to other more traditional asset classes.
-We also use limits to make it so that you can only allocate a maximum of 10% of your KiwiSaver to Bitcoin.
+We help you manage the risk of Bitcoin through our automated rebalancing tools and limits.
+Our rebalancing forces you to sell when prices have risen and sell when prices have dipped relative to your other funds.
+We also use limits to make it so that you can only allocate a maximum of 20% of your KiwiSaver investment to Bitcoin.

 Our smart technology makes sure you are not putting your dream retirement at risk!